Howard W. Blake High School: Television and film

 TV/Film students are selected by an audition process.
 The award-winning TV and Film Production program prepares students for careers in the broadcast and film industries.
 From scriptwriting to video editing, students will develop skills necessary to become a broadcast journalist and/ or filmmaker.
 Whether it's participating in student short film contests, covering live events as a reporter, or hosting a radio podcast, the choices are endless as a crew member of the WBUZ team.

-Athletics

-Stadium

-Riverfront Stadium is the on-campus stadium that the school shares with women's soccer team Tampa Bay Sun FC.
-The stadium is home to the soccer and football teams.

-Men's

-Men's sports include swimming, basketball, baseball, cross country, football, golf, soccer, track and field, tennis, and wrestling.

-Women's

-Women's sports include swimming, flag football, soccer, cross country, tennis, softball, volleyball, basketball, and cheerleading.